πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 };

 htons = Host TO Network Short.
-CPU byte order (often little-endian) differs from network byte order (big-endian), so conversion is required.
+CPU byte order (usually little-endian) differs from network byte order (big-endian), so conversion is required.

 Challenges